lucasvazq/cushead/README.md

 ### Other concepts

 These concepts compose a good practice to improve SEO and UX

-0-0
--A

-1-0
- -B

-2-0
-  -C

-0-1
-- D

-1-1
- - E

-2-1
-  - F

-0-2
--  G

-1-2
- -  H

-2-2
-  -  I

  -  Structured data: RDFa, JSON-D, Microdata, GoodRelations, vCard, hCard
  -  Use rel profile attribute for refer to author or website owner
  -  Accelerated Mobiles Pages
  -  Progressive Web Apps
  -  Server Side Rendering
  -  Javascript and css minified and purged with short variables names
  -  Responsive Design
  -  Mobile call and Whatsapp sms for mobiles websites
  -  Google my Business integration
  -  gzip and bzip2 compression
  -  Content Delivery Network
  -  HTTP caching in Client Side

 ## License